donbright/earcutr/README.md

 LinkedLists struct.
 It will still crash if you use an index out of bounds but the RUST_BACKTRACE=1 will tell you exactly where it happened.

+It also uses Extension Traits to basically extend the type usize itself, so you can have methods on indexes even though the indexes are just integers.
+For example:

+In C++ pointers imagine the following expression

+    start.prev.next = i

+This takes the start node, finds the previous node, then sets the next node of the previous node to some other node i in this Rust implementation with Extension Traits we express the same idea as
+follows:

+    start.prev(ll).set_next(ll,i);

+    ll is a linked list reference
+    start is a usize, the index of the "start" node within ll vector of nodes i is a usize, index of node within ll vector of nodes

+The trick here mentally is to separate the idea of a node from the idea of a pointer.
+So once you have done that, you can comprehend that the idea of a Node is separate from the indea of it's index, which is basically it's pointer but the pointer is limited to be within the Vector inside of the 'll' structure.
+So since a lot of linked list code is just shuffling pointers around, in this Rust version, the code is just shuffling indexes around.
+Since indexes are just integers, and we can do Trait Extensions of integers, this allows us to mimic the syntax of pointers a little bit.

+Now we can also do some silly tricks with Nodes themselves, implementing a 'next' method for Node, that just calls the trait extension method on the nodes own index.
+Then if we need to get the next Node and we have a Node, we can just call next() on the node.

+     ll: LinkedList
+     a: Node = Node::new(blah blah blah);
+     ll.add(&node);
+     calculate_something(a,a.next(ll));

+So basically we have two concepts of next() here.

+     i: usize   // i is an index into some linked list ll i.next(ll) // calling next() on an integer i which is an index into ll
+                // this gives us the index of the next node in ll.

+     n: Node    // plain old struct Node n.next(ll) // calling next() on a Node which gives us the next Node

 This might seem like a source of a slowdown - to bounds check every array access.
 However in practice the difference is barely measurable.
 In fact, the code is built so it is relatively easy to switch to